angelinopires/Alura-Advanced-JS/README.md

 git clone https://github.com/angelinopires/Alura-Advanced-JS
 ```

-Get to the server folder inside the project:
+Get to the folder of the project and run:

 ```
-cd angelinopires/Alura-Advanced-JS/server
+cd angelinopires/Alura-Advanced-JS/
+npm install
 ```

 And then you start it:

 ```
+cd server
 npm start
 ```

 ### Advanced JavaScript I